-Caroline joined the Ropes & Gray corporate department in 2018 and practices primarily in the health care group.
-Caroline advises a wide range of health care providers and investors on transactional, regulatory, and compliance matters.
+Caroline is an associate in the Ropes & Gray health care group.
+Caroline advises hospitals, academic medical centers, pharmaceutical companies, health care investors, and other health care organizations on a range of transactional, regulatory, enforcement, and compliance matters.
 During law school, Caroline interned for a federal judge on the district court in D.C. and was a legal writing fellow and a staff editor for the Georgetown Journal of Gender and the Law.
 Caroline also successfully represented a family seeking asylum in the United States during her membership in the Center for Applied Legal Studies clinic at Georgetown.
 Before law school, Caroline worked in the legal department of a large technology company in North Carolina.

-- Assisted private equity clients with investments in health care companies.
+- Assisted private equity clients and other strategic investors regarding investments in health care companies.

 - Advised health care providers on privacy and data protection obligations.